Perspective | ‘Screen time’ has gone from sin to survival tool

 Unsurprising to anyone sheltering in place alone or home schooling kids, Americans fortunate enough to have home broadband have never used it more.
 Comcast says its peak network traffic is up as much as 60 percent in some regions.
 Verizon says overall network traffic for video games is up 102 percent.
 Half of Americans think a home Internet outage would be a “very big” problem right now, according to the Pew Research Center.

-We tried reaching out to some of the people who made screen time a bad word.
+We tried contacting some of the people who made screen time a bad word.
 Some declined to talk about how they were coping holed up sans screens, even though they sure seemed busy tweeting and blogging.
 What we heard from most other doctors and therapists is that it’s okay to have more screen time now — just try to focus on the quality kind.

 “I don’t want parents to beat themselves up about anything,” said Nusheen Ameenuddin, a Mayo Clinic doctor and chair of the American Academy of Pediatrics council on communications and media.
-“These are really extraordinary, unusual circumstances and we don’t expect anyone — even before covid-19 — to follow rules one hundred percent.”
+“These are really extraordinary, unusual circumstances and we don’t expect anyone — even before covid-19 — to follow rules 100 percent.”

 It’s not so much that phones and tablets are all good now.
 The lesson, as family media advocacy organization Common Sense Media advised this week, is that perhaps the wrong idea entered popular culture: that all screen time was the same.